-Specifies that the funds appropriated in part 1 be used, in part, to enhance the capacity and capabilities of CVCs, by providing grant funding to implement an Internet-based data system, to increase the number of CVCs, and to increase the number of counties that provide benefit counseling services.
+Specifies that the funds appropriated in part 1 be used, in part, to enhance the capacity and capabilities of CVCs, by providing grant funding to implement an Internet-based data system, to increase the number of CVCs, and to increase the number of counties that provide benefit counseling services; requires a quarterly report on how CVC enhancement grants are expended.
+House and Conference - add.